Critical parametric quantum sensing: Results and Discussion

-{\it Dispersive qubit readout.---} We now discuss an application of the Kerr resonator for superconducting-qubit readout.
-By dipersively coupling a qubit to the resonator Hamiltonian in Eq.~\eqref{KerrRes}, the Hamiltonian becomes~\cite{Note1}
+We now discuss an application of the Kerr resonator for superconducting-qubit readout.
+By dipersively coupling a qubit to the resonator Hamiltonian in Eq.~\eqref{KerrRes}, the Hamiltonian becomes

 Here, $\delta\omega=g^2/\Delta$ is a frequency-shift that depends on the qubit-resonator coupling $g$ and the qubit-to-resonator detuning $\Delta$~\cite{Boissonneault_dispersive}.
 When the qubit is in its excited state $\ket{e}$, a frequency-shift is induced onto the resonator.
 The Hamiltonian $\hat{H}_{\rm disp}$ can be derived by applying perturbation theory to the full qubit-resonator Hamiltonian, for $g/\Delta\ll1$.
 The dispersive approximation holds as long as $g^2N/(4\Delta^2)\equiv \eta\ll1$, where $N$ is the number of photons in the resonator.
-Notice that a small $\eta$ also minimizes the disturbance induced to the qubit by the readout scheme.
+Notice that a small $\eta$ also minimizes the disturbance induced to the qubit by the readout scheme~\cite{Note1}.
 In the following, we show how the presence of a DPT leads to two highly distinguishable quantum states, that can be used to perform high-fidelity qubit readout.
-Unlike previous analysis, that use a semi-classical approximation to derive bona-fide estimations of the qubit readout fidelity~\cite{krantz2016single}, we perform numerical calculations using the full quantum model.
-This is a great improvement in the analysis, since the semi-classical model ignores the presence of quantum fluctuations in proximity of the phase transition, where highly squeezed states jeopardize the quality of the protocol.
-An analysis of the full quantum model is then inevitable to identify the set of parameters maximizing the readout fidelity.
-Generally speaking, the method consists in discriminating between two density matrices, i.e. $\rho_g$ and $\rho_e$, corresponding to the steady-states when the qubit is in the state $|e\rangle$ or $|g\rangle$ respectively.
-We limit ourselves to the case of discrimination via a single measurement of the mode $\hat a$ (single-shot readout).
-This sets a lower bound on the achievable readout fidelities, that can be improved by performing more independent measurements.
-The average error probability is bounded by $P_{{\rm err}}\leq P_{\rm {err}}^{{\rm opt}}$, also known as the Helstrom bound~\cite{Calsamiglia_Chernoff}, where
+A similar setup, with an unoptimized set of parameters, has been experimentally investigated in Ref.~\cite{krantz2016single}.
+Here, the authors map the qubit discrimination problem to distinguish between the vacuum and a classical state of $\sim 200$~photons, where the dispersive approximation is clearly not valid anymore.
+As a result, the qubit significantly suffers from additional dissipation processes mediated by the readout resonator.
+Therefore, one must reduce the number of photons, bringing the system closer to the critical point, where the semiclassical approximation does not hold and quantum fluctuations shall unavoidably be taken into account.
+In the following, we conduct this performance analysis in a systematic way using the full quantum model, identifying the set of parameters that maximizes the readout fidelity, while still respecting the dispersive approximation.